 Lymph nodes and/or other suspicious tissue will be removed and examined under a microscope for the presence of cancer cells.

 In women where cancer is in a very early stage and who want to have children, a unilateral salpingo-oopherectomy (one ovary and fallopian tube) may be considered.
 Before starting treatment, talk to your doctor about preserving fertility.

-American College of Obstetricians and Gynecologists Committee on Gynecologic Practice.
-Committee Opinion No. 477: the role of the obstetrician-gynecologist in the early detection of epithelial ovarian cancer in women at average risk.
+Committee on Gynecologic Practice, Society of Gynecologic Oncology.
+Committee Opinion No. 716: The role of the obstetrician-gynecologist in the early detection of epithelial ovarian cancer in women at average risk.
 Obstet Gynecol.
 2017;130(3):e146-e149.

 ...(Click grey area to select URL)